Programme & Theme

 Over the next 30 years, food and energy demands are expected to increase dramatically.
 We will however, depend on the same finite and vulnerable water resources for sustaining life, economic growth and our environment as we do today.

-When addressing the “energy and water” theme during 2014 World Water Week in Stockholm we shall take an overall “systems view” of how we develop and manage energy and water for the good of society and ecosystems – at local, national, regional and global levels - and avoid unintended consequences of narrow sectoral approaches.
+When addressing the “energy and water” theme during 2014 World Water Week in Stockholm we took an overall “systems view” of how we develop and manage energy and water for the good of society and ecosystems – at local, national, regional and global levels - and avoid unintended consequences of narrow sectoral approaches.

 Read the full 2014 Thematic Scope here.